 Sheesha & Shakshuka

 Hang in Cairo before leaving solid land for a Nile Cruise.
-Spend some time in Luxor (donkey riding in the Valley of the Kings) and Dahab (swimming in Red Sea) before crossing the border to Jordan.
+Spend some time in Luxor (donkey riding in the Valley of the Kings) before heading back to Cairo and take a short flight to Jordan.
 Check out Aqaba, Wadi Rum, Petra, Dana, Amman, Jerash, Jerusalem, the Dead Sea and Nazareth (all awesome).
 PHEW.
 Killed it.

 How to haggle like a pro in Cairo’s Khan al-Khalili bazaar:

 · Act completely disinterested in the thing you really want.